sciZer0/7/v/README.md

 The revolution, because no today's state would like to allow you to get permissionless access to value.

-But if you are ready to get permission access to value, you don't need a blockchain — maybe you need some token with low inflation like BTC or ETH has, but you still don't  need a blockchain.
+On the other hand, if you are ready to get permission access to value, you don't need a blockchain — maybe you need some token with low inflation like BTC or ETH has, but you still don't  need a blockchain.

 Bitcoin proves that we can build extremely-sustainable systems with permissionless access to value.